-Two books have inspired me to create what I call a Learning Lifestyle Revival that I want to share with you.
-Things We Wish We’d Known, by Diana Waring and The Successful Homeschool Family Handbook by Raymond and Dorothy Moore.
-What I discovered in reading them was that homeschooling education gives us the freedom to create our own learning style.
+Two books have inspired me to create a Learning Lifestyle Revival that I want to share with you.
+Things We Wish We’d Known, by Diana Waring, and The Successful Homeschool Family Handbook by Raymond and Dorothy Moore.
+I discovered in reading them that homeschooling education gives us the freedom to create our own learning style.

 It is woven into our daily routine, in the errands we run, and the opportunities to get out and experience life as it is happening.
 When we allow ourselves to experience it, home education can teach our children how to live and the learning comes along naturally because of it.
 By letting go of societal norms of what everyone else is doing, the true gift of home education can unfold.

-The ideas I share will show you how each category is connected to the other.
+My ideas will show you how each category is connected to the other.
 This will inspire you to see how your own homeschooling learning style can be intertwined with life instead of compartmentalized into subjects.
 When we grow up, our lives are not compartmentalized, they are intertwined with who we love, what we do, and the activities we enjoy.